 Taking into consideration feedback from the testing process, the creative agency came up with new materials.
 PZAT defined the campaign assets they needed for the campaign—including billboards, posters, flyers, social media content, and a video—that endeavored to include all of the various realities of AGYW and the preparedness narrative throughout the campaign.
 The campaign was live in Chitungwiza from September 2019 to December of 2019.
 PrEP initiations amongst AGYW accessing the Hub increased by 47% in the 9 weeks following campaign launch, when compared to baseline data spanning 14 weeks prior to the launch.
 PrEP initiations amongst all people accessing the Hub increased by 113% in the same time period.
 In addition, the number of people coming to the Hub who had heard of PrEP nearly doubled.
 The team will continue to track metrics over time to evaluate the impact of the campaign.

 To view assets, and learn more about this campaign, view the campaign photo story.

-Drafting a demand creation strategy
+Drafting a demand creation strategy for PrEP

 When the Zimbabwe Ministry of Health and Child Care, planned an introduction and rollout of PrEP, with Pangaea Zimbabwe AIDS Trust (PZAT), and other partners, they set ambitious goals: To reach high-risk groups (such as men who have sex with men, transgender and adolescent girls and young women) as well as other people who perceive themselves to be at substantial risk.
 The team tasked with developing a national HIV prevention, care and treatment communications strategy had the resources to engage 13 population groups directly through key informant interviews, consultations and focus groups.
 With a wide group of stakeholders involved in the effort, they needed an overall vision and guidance on the best way to approach drafting a new demand creation campaign strategy.